sperahd/snippets/grpc/docs/grpc_concepts.md

 ## Notes
 1. Multiple client connections on a single server port are allowed.
-2. Are unsolicited messages from the server to client allowed?
+2. Are unsolicited messages from the server to client allowed? grpc server push to client?